Eridge Castle

 Year demolished 1937

-Reason Replaced by smaller house
+Reason Replaced by a smaller house

 Eridge Place (as it was then known) was part of an estate that claims to have the oldest enclosed deer park in England, mentioned in the Doomsday Book.
 The original house was probably a small manor house built when the Nevill family inherited the estate in 1448.
 This was significantly enlarged around 1525 and was certainly grand as Queen Elizabeth I stayed for six days in August 1573.
 The wealth for this grandeur was based on the iron foundry which took full advantage of the good water supply to power the forge.